 These are short, colorful and fun fishing rods.
 They also offer an inexpensive version of a spin casting reel, which is easiest for children to learn to use.
 They are excellent as a first rod and reel combo to take to the front or back yard and let them practice casting using a soft rubber practice lure.
 Yes, you can catch fish with them too, but the line is often light weight and the length of the rod does not give you much leverage to bring the fish in.
 But to get started - what a great way to build enthusiasm.
 Blue gill, crappie, and even bass from farm ponds have all been caught using these rod/reel combos.

 When your child is ready for more adventure, purchase a spin casting reel and rod combination.
 Depending on their age and size these make a good first child fishing rod.
-This young girl is using such a combo that is over 30 years old.
-Here is a picture of a newer model of that reel.
+This young girl is using a Johnson Century rod and reel that is over 30 years old.
+Below is a picture of a newer model of that reel.
 You can find several manufacturers who offer these types of reels in a combination with a 5-6 foot bait casting rod made of fiber glass or a composite blend of graphite.
 Shakespeare, Ugly Stick, Zebco and Shimano are some of the common names to look for.
 Yes more expensive reels work very smoothly, and if you are a pro and make thousands of casts a week, then you will want to invest in more expensive models.